Jerrehj/Smart-Watch-Temperature-Sensor/README.md

 <h4><b>Step 5: Building Your Case<b><h4>

-A case will require some designing since it is difficult to find raspberry pi zero w case that have side walls so following the instructions below will help with with that
+A case will require some designing since it is difficult to find raspberry pi zero w case that has side walls so following the instructions below will help with that

 - go to Makercase.com
-- Enter the dimensions of the system (Sensor,PCB,Pi)
+- Enter the dimensions of the system (Sensor, PCB, Pi)
 - Height: 35, Width: 35, Depth 65
 - Choose finger edge joints size 12 point design
 - Click "closed" as an answer to the "Open or closed box?" question
 - Click "Download Box Plans"

-Make sure you click inside to the question "Are these inside or outside dimensions?" so it will get the dimesnions onf the system and not include it in the enclosures design. the unit of measurement should be mm
+Make sure you click inside to the question "Are these inside or outside dimensions?" so it will get the dimensions of the system and not include it in the design of the enclosure. the unit of measurement should be mm

-next edit some holes like below do you can put an sd card and usb cable in the io ports {case schematic}
+next edit some holes like below do you can put an sd card and USB cable in the io ports {case schematic}

 <h4><b>Step 6: Production Testing <b><h4>